shahmishani/bike_share_case_study/README.md

 ## Processing & Cleaning
 - Combine 12 tables from the date 2022-07 to 2023-06 using this code  [View SQL Code](./combined_table.sql).

-- Data Cleaning: missing values,remove duplicate, convert data types, standardize values [View SQL Code](./data_cleaning.sql).
+- Data Cleaning: missing values, remove duplicate, convert data types, standardize values [View SQL Code](./data_cleaning.sql).

 ## Analysis
+Here is the link to the coding for the visuals that are done in the RStudio: [View R Code](./coding_for_visual_RStudio.R)

 The analysis will include the following key metrics:
 ### Total Trips